 Liberty Mutual Holding defends our freedom to buy car insurance.
 As the parent company of Liberty Mutual Group and its operating subsidiaries, Liberty Mutual is one of the top property/casualty insurers in the US and among the top 10 providers of automobile insurance.
 The company also offers homeowners' insurance, workers compensation, general liability, group disability, fire and surety, and commercial lines for small to large companies.
 Liberty Mutual operates through four business divisions: Personal Insurance, Commercial Insurance, Liberty International, and Global Specialty.
 It distributes its products through a diversified blend of independent and exclusive agents, brokers, and direct sales.

-Liberty Mutual's four business divisions are Personal Insurance (accounting for about 45% of net written premiums), Commercial Insurance (25%), Liberty International (some 15%), and Global Specialty (another 15%).
+Liberty Mutual's four business divisions are Personal Insurance (accounting for 45% of net written premiums), Commercial Insurance (30%), Global Specialty (15%), and Liberty International (some 10%).

 True to its name, the company's Personal Insurance division offers coverage lines for private automobile, homeowners, valuable possessions, and personal liability through its own sales force, two direct response centers, appointed Prudential agents, and online.
 Traditional and variable life insurance and annuity products are offered through subsidiary Liberty Life Assurance Company of Boston.
 Personal Markets' largest source of new business comes through its relationships with affinity groups, including credit unions, employers, and professional and alumni associations.